 - Author Tract: The Plan the game focuses on is (largely) a deconstruction of Reagan-era policies.

-- Bad Future: From the 2051 sim onward, the game is a series of increasingly bad futures, with the worst being 2081 (after civilization has collapsed altogether).
+- Bad Future: From the 2051 sim onward, the game is a series of increasingly bad futures, progressing from a Dying Town in 2051 to an increasingly harsh Dystopia in 2061 and 2071 to an outright Death World in 2081 (after civilization has collapsed altogether).

 - Benevolent A.I.: After PRISM discovers that he's actually an AI and his whole "life" was a simulation, he takes it... fairly well.
-Then he willingly goes into further simulations where his world gets progressively worse and he dies over and over again, all so that humanity can avoid destroying ourselves.
+Then he willingly goes into further simulations where his world gets progressively worse and he dies over and over again, all so that human civilization can avoid destroying itself.

 - Big Brother Is Watching: The later sims.